CHAPEL BOOKS

 [Nicolls document] Prosecution Brief

 This brief was used by the prosecution attorney at the July 1838 trial of James Nicolls for larceny held at the Staffordshire Midsummer Assizes.
 The brief starts 'The prisoner is a private soldier in the 98th Regiment of Foot and was at the time of committing this offence on a recruiting party at Leek - he came to Leek about a month ago and has been billetted at the Kings Head Public House in the Market Place about a week'.
 The brief goes on to say that the victim - an Irish hawker named John Devitt - arrived at Leek on 12th July and stopped at the Kings Head.
 He arrived with two gold sovereigns, one of which he changed there.
 With some of the change he bought 'three or four quarts of ale' and not surprisingly was 'taken to bed drunk by the landlord'.
-In the room were two beds, one slept in by John Devitt, the other slept in by James Nicholls.
-There must have been something about Nicholls that was suspicious, as one of the servants at the Kings Head, Mary Lomas, decided to spy on him after he went to bed.
+In the room were two beds, one slept in by John Devitt, the other slept in by James Nicolls.
+There must have been something about Nicolls that was suspicious, as one of the servants at the Kings Head, Mary Lomas, decided to spy on him after he went to bed.
 She saw him go through Devitt's pockets and take some coins.
-In the morning Devitt realised someone had gone through his pockets and he told the landlord, who called the police, who searched through Nicholls possessions and found some money - but apparently not the sovereign which Devitt was sure was there when he went to bed (albeit drunk).
-On the front of the brief are the word '12 months imprisonment' so clearly the jury were in no doubt about James Nicholls' guilt.
+In the morning Devitt realised someone had gone through his pockets and he told the landlord, who called the police, who searched through Nicolls possessions and found some money - but apparently not the sovereign which Devitt was sure was there when he went to bed (albeit drunk).
+On the front of the brief are the word '12 months imprisonment' so clearly the jury were in no doubt about James Nicolls' guilt.
 The brief is in manuscript on 8 large paper sheets with a 9th as the covering sheet. (ref S357) £30.00 post-free

 Not for export